Haltlose personality disorder

-Symptoms
+Signs and symptoms

 According to 1968 research, haltlose personality disorder is frequently comorbid with other mental health diagnoses, and rarely appears isolated on its own.
 Hans Heinze focused on his belief that Haltlose ultimately stemmed from a sense of inferiority, while Kramer held there was a battling inferiority complex and superiority complex.

 The Haltlose were said to have a dynamic instinctual drive to "cling" to others, to avoid a horrible loneliness they fear – but they will always represent a "lurking danger" because they were unable to actually maintain the necessary relationship and were in a class with the "forever abandoned".
 According to 1926 research, they view all interaction as a means of winning "indulgence from some people, help from other people".

 One early study indicated that 7.5% of psychopaths were Haltlose, and Kraepelin estimated that his own practice determined fewer than 20% of psychopaths he saw were Haltlose.
 However, later studies, after differentiating out newer diagnoses, have suggested that it may be fewer than 1% of psychopaths who are truly Haltlose.

 Described in 1922 as both "moody" and "passive", they quickly switch from over-confidence in victory to sullen defiance.

 Their emotional lability means they alternate between projecting an optimistic and competent image claiming they are "destined to do great things", and a more honest cynicism and depression.
 Research in 1925 indicates they display "great emotional irritability, which may result in violent loss of temper...and interpret every limitation as an undeserved insult" and have a "pronounced lust for argument".
 The symptoms are considered to worsen if patients are granted greater independence "in the home and in their work".

 Their self schema only encompasses the immediate present.
 They are described as "living in a random location and moment".
 A common pitfall in therapy is that they proved in 1917 to be "very superficial, they easily acquire knowledge but do not apply it in any way and soon forget it".

 Those with HLPD display "a number of endearing qualities, charming with an apparent emotional warmth, but also an enhanced suggestibility and a superficiality of affect", which can lead to unrealistic optimism. and "wandering through life without ever taking firm root".
 They are also noted as "absolutely indifferent to others...likes to live for [their] pleasure today, does not make plans not only for the future but even for tomorrow, studying and working are not for them".
 Persons with HLPD typically lack any deep knowledge, and "look for easy life and pleasures".
-They have been described as "conquerers with an appearance of emotional warmth".
+They have been described as "conquerors with an appearance of emotional warmth".

 Persons with HLPD were noted as struggling with hypochondria in 1907.